ArunaachalamUthirapathy/Loan-Approver/README.md

 # 🏦 Loan Approval Prediction App

 A Streamlit-based ML web app that predicts whether a loan will be approved based on applicant data.
 Built using Python, scikit-learn, and Streamlit.
 Deployed on Streamlit Cloud.
-# 🏦 Loan Approval Predictor App
-> Predict loan approval status using applicant details and machine learning with a beautiful Streamlit UI 🎯

 ---